Royal Dutch Shell

 Royal Dutch Shell Dividend

-Shell distributes a quarterly dividend paid in the months of: March, June, Sept & December.
+Shell distributes a quarterly dividend that is usually paid in the months of: March, June, Sept & December.

 In June 2023 Shell announced shareholder distributions will be increased from free cash flow between 30-40%.
-The next quarterly dividend will increase by 15%.
+The next quarterly dividend increased by 15%.

-Total annualised dividends is projected to be $1.38 dollars or in British Pounds £1.06
+Total annualised dividend per share is projected to be $1.3760

-Shell is the highest income stock within the portfolio to date with a grand total income of £5,306.74
+Shell is the highest income stock within the portfolio with a grand total generated of £5,441.89

 Further dividend analysis can be viewed in the file below: